-CLEARFIELD — When Lester Smeal II talks harness racing, he glows.
+CLEARFIELD — When Lester Smeal II talks harness racing, he is electric.

 “It all started here at the Clearfield County Fair about 10 years ago,” Smeal recalls.
 “I was here watching harness racing and I looked at my dad and said ‘I want to learn how to do that.’”